Joshfairhead/Obsidian/Omnicient/Monad Forrest/Courses/H3Uni/Cosmic Ecology/Reciprocal Maintenance and the Eight Cosmoses.md

 Manifestation - there are relative strengths of happening Connectivity - Things seem linked to eachother in hidden patterns

-We integrate space and time by motien.
+We integrate space and time by motion.
 We realise potential through choice.
-Normally we sleepswalk through our dimensional world unless we recive some kind of shock (wh)
+Normally we sleepswalk through our dimensional world unless we recive some kind of shock (which can be negative or positive).
+In timeless moments we intuit Undivided Wholeness.